howtographql/howtographql/content/frontend/angular-apollo/2-queries-loading-links.md

 What's going on here?

 1. You import the `ALL_LINKS_QUERY` which you just created
-2. Next, you initialize the `allLinks` data property to an empty array, and `loading` to `false`.
+2. Next, you initialize the `allLinks` data property to an empty array and `loading` to `false`.
 This will be set to false once data loads.
 3. Now you inject an `Apollo` service to your component
 4. You call the `query` method to it ( you can also use another method named `watchQuery`).
-This methode requires a `query` and you pass it the `ALL_LINKS_QUERY`.
+This method requires a `query, ` and you pass it the `ALL_LINKS_QUERY`.
 As you can see, there is a new property, `valueChanges`.
 To watch results you have to subscribe to `valueChanges` property.
 5. The `query` method gives back a observable where we subscribe to get the response that contains a `data` property with `loading` set to `true`  as long as the request is still ongoing and the response hasn't been received and `allLinks` which is the actual data that was received from the server.

 That's it!
 If you ran `npm start or yarn start` earlier, you should see your UI update and show the two links.